LCC-CIT/CS295N-CourseMaterials/CS295N_Syllabus.md

-#### Textbook
+#### Required Textbook

+*Murach’s ASP.NET Core MVC*, 1st Edition, by Mary Delamater and Joel Murach, Murach Books, 2020 ISBN: 978-1-943872-49-7.
+You can purchase the textbook from the [Titan Store](https://www.bkstr.com/laneccstore/home) or from the publisher, [Murach Books](https://www.murach.com/shop-books/web-development-books/murach-s-asp-net-core-mvc-detail).

+<u>Free downloads</u>
-*Pro ASP.NET Core MVC 2*, 7th Edition, by Adam Freeman, Apress, 2017 ISBN: 978-1-4842-3149-4.
-You can purchase the textbook from the .
-The source code for the sample programs in the text is available for download on .
+The The first two chapters  of the book and the source code for the sample programs in the text are also available for free download on the publisher's web site.

 #### Supplemental Materials